 Last Friday, the A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition Program Office presented at Integrating for Disease eradication, elimination and control, and reduced burden of disease (mortality, morbidity, disabilities), the 2020 virtual meeting for the Coalition for Operational Research, Neglected Tropical Diseases (COR-NTD).
+The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition Program Office presented at Integrating for (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic development. (ii) Positive or negative, the 2020 virtual meeting for the Coalition for Operational Research, Neglected Tropical Diseases (COR-NTD).
 Moderated by program director Dr. Kristin Saarlas, the three-hour session explored the importance of campaign integration, as well as the ways in which the HCEC can contribute to NTD control and elimination.

 The issue of health campaign integration is a timely one.
-With the suspension of many campaigns around the world due to the COVID-19 pandemic, cross-campaign integration and co-delivery will be vital to both campaign re-starts and the eventual dissemination of a coronavirus vaccine.
+With the suspension of many campaigns around the world due to the COVID-19 pandemic, cross-campaign integration and Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinat will be vital to both campaign re-starts and the eventual dissemination of a coronavirus vaccine.
 In polls conducted in the session, more than half of respondents ranked integration of “high” or “very high” importance.
 However, despite this pressing need, respondents had little experience in integrated campaigns: 54% reported no experience at all, with only 8% reporting experience with a fully co-delivered campaign.

 The session opened with a series of presentations from experts highlighting their experiences with campaign integration.
 The speakers included Dr. Teshome Gabre, Regional Director for Africa, International Trachoma Initiative; Dr. Olumide Ogundahunsi, Director, Research, Innovation and Development at the University of Medical Sciences, Ondo, Nigeria; and Dr. Muhammad Farid, Medical Officer, WHO, Somalia.